renatolinsdigital/javascript-quickstart/README.md

 }
 ```

 In this example, if the temperature variable is greater than 20, the message "It's a warm day!" will be logged to the console.
-You can also use an else statement to specify a block of code that will be executed if the condition in the if statement is false:
+You can also use an else statement to specify a block of code that will be executed if the condition in the ```if``` statement is ```false```:

 ```javascript
 let temperature = 25;